-UMA CREDIT DISCUSSION
+UMA CREDIT DISCUSSION UMA is committed to sus

 UMA is committed to sustainable forestry and building practices should reflect that commitment.
 The use of FSC certified wood throughout projects is a high priority.
 Research in the Building Construction Technology department is closely linked with local sustainable forestry efforts.
 This credit does not establish a minimum quantity of wood, and most UMA projects use very little wood.
 Therefore, the use of 50% FSC certified wood should be specified early in the design process.